hozier/the_hack/README.md

 --- | --- | ---
-&lt;Hozier/&gt; | img | renders author's image as subclassed Avatar &lt;AppBarIcon/&gt; | navigation | renders app bar and application navigation &lt;Fingerprint/&gt; | svg | renders a fingerprint to view
-&lt;OctoCat/&gt; | svg | renders GitHub's OctoCat to view
+&lt;Hozier/&gt; | img | renders author's image as subclassed Avatar &lt;AppBarIcon/&gt; | navigation | renders app bar and application navigation &lt;Fingerprint/&gt; | svg | renders a customized fingerprint to view &lt;OctoCat/&gt; | svg | renders GitHub's OctoCat to view
 &lt;App/&gt; | spa core | brings together the core rendering logic of the single-page app &lt;Homepage/&gt; | spa core | implements the underlying media content for the homepage &lt;lockerbox/&gt; | interface | defines an interface through which bulk imports can be made
-getStyles() | function | returns an object which defines the main css rules

 ###### (c) Run
 From the root directory, do: